CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 The Parts department sells these parts to three customers:

 Customer #1 is easy to understand.
-Let’s say you blow a tire in your Mazda 3 and you show up at the local Mazda dealer to get it fixed.
-The parts department will happily sell you a replacement tire, and in this instance the dealership makes money off of selling you the marked up tire.
+Let’s say you blow a tire in your Mazda and you show up at the local dealer to get it fixed.
+The parts department will happily sell you a replacement tire.
+In this instance, the dealership makes money off of selling you the marked up tire.

 Customer #2 is also easy to understand.
-Let’s use the same example as above, but this time, when you get to the dealership, they tell you they don’t have the specific tire you need.
-Instead of running around town to find it, you ask the dealership to call another local dealer and buy the tire from them.
+Let’s use the same example as above.
+This time, when you get to the dealership, they tell you they don’t have the tire you need.
+You ask the dealership to call another local dealer and buy the tire from them.
 In this case, the dealership that sold the tire made some money by selling it to another dealer.

 The Service department is where car dealerships make most all of their money.
 In the business there is a concept called “service absorption.”
 Service absorption is the percentage that the Parts, Service and Body Shop operating gross covers of the total of its own entire combined department operating expenses PLUS the total of fixed expenses and dealer salary.

 Car dealers aspire for 100% (or higher) service absorption, although most reach 70%.
-If a dealer attains 100% service absorption that means that their Parts, Service, and Body Shop make enough profit to pay for all the dealerships expenses.
+If a dealer attains 100% service absorption, that means that their Parts, Service, and Body Shop make enough profit to pay for all dealership expenses.
 Let that sink in for a moment…

 How do dealers make money in the Service department then?
 By beating the book time associated with every vehicle that comes through the service lane.